Yorker: Play

 A batsman who has been beaten by a yorker is said to have been yorked.
 "Beaten" in this context does not mean that the batsman is bowled or given out lbw but can include the batsman missing the ball with the bat.
 A delivery which is intended to be a yorker but which does not york the batsman is known as an attempted yorker.

-A batsman in his normal stance will raise his bat (backlift) as the bowler bowls which can make the yorker difficult to play when it arrives at the batsman's feet.
-A batsman may only realise very late that the delivery is of yorker length and will jam his bat down to "dig out" the yorker.
+A batsman in their normal stance will raise his bat (backlift) as the bowler bowls which can make the yorker difficult to play when it arrives at the batsman's feet.
+A batsman may only realise very late that the delivery is of yorker length and will jam their bat down to "dig out" the yorker.